rusterize

 # Comparison with other tools

-However, `rusterize` allows for a seamless, Rust-native processing with similar or lower memory footprint that doesn't require you to leave Python, and returns the geoinformation you need for downstream processing.
+While **rusterize** is fast, there are other fast alternatives out there, including `GDAL`, `rasterio` and `geocube`.
+However, **rusterize** allows for a seamless, Rust-native processing with similar or lower memory footprint that doesn't require you to leave Python, and returns the geoinformation you need for downstream processing with ample control over resolution, shape, extent, and data type.

-The following is a time comparison run on a dataset with 340K+ geometries, rasterized at 2m resolution.
+The following is a time comparison on a single run on the same forest stands dataset used earlier.

 ```